 2. "Guy talk" is way more PG-13 than you'd imagine.

-Women probably imagine that men are pretty graphic when discussing their romantic exploits with their buddies.
-But the fact is that most guys don’t go into all that much detail when discussing a date (unless it’s really out there).
+Some women probably assume that men are pretty graphic when discussing their romantic exploits with their buddies.
+But the fact is that most guys don't go into all that much detail when discussing a date (unless it's really out there).

 "Women love talking about every detail of sex," says Tom Ella, one of the hosts of the dating podcast, The Undesirables, and a contributor for Tinder's Swipe Life blog.
 "And guys talk about it, too—but it's not quite the 'guy talk' you might imagine.
 We're way less explicit."

 More often than not, the conversation will boil down to something along the lines of, "Dude, this happened."
 "Dude, nice."
 Full stop.

 3. He really wants to go back to your place… but not for that reason!